-Aphrodite: Goddess of Sex, Aphrodisiacs and Sacred Prostitution (Part I)
+Aphrodite: Goddess of Aphrodisiacs (Part I)

 "Aphrodite is the Goddess of every aspect of love between humans, from the most carnal to the most tender.
 She celebrates the pleasures of sex and teaches the principles of making love as a sacred act requiring the full hearted conjoining of masculine and feminine energies." -Francis Melville, author of, "Love Potions and Charms".